 OpenLCB hardware contains a significant amount of complexity, both in terms of the protocol stack involved, as well as the node-carried descriptors which can be considered a user interface.
-The necessary code and data is stored in non-volatile memory of the node, and it is highly desirable to have this non-volatile memory field undetable.
-There may be many reasons for a
+The necessary code and data is stored in non-volatile memory of the node, and it is highly desirable to have this non-volatile memory field-updatable.

-5 desirable to have this non-volatile memory field-updatable.
 There may be many reasons for a new released version of firmware: fixing issues discovered after shipping the node, adding new features to the node, keeping up to date with the evolving standards, or simply to change the language of the user interface descriptors.